satorusasozaki/satorusasozaki.github.io/index.md

 ### I learn

-I have completed the following courses:
+I have completed the following related courses:

 * Introduction to C++
 * Advanced C++